tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 ## Coping

+Second aspect that is not described in previous article: what is done as response to emotional arousal(switch of emotional state), or how humans cope with emotions?
-Marsella and Gratchi in their article [dont_worry_be_happy] identified 2 types of coping as main response on emotional arousal and later appraisal.
-Coping plays central part in causal interpretation and emotional thinking life cycle.
+Marsella and Gratchi in their article [dont_worry_be_happy] identified 2 types of coping as main response on emotional arousal and appraisal.
+Coping plays central role in causal interpretation and emotional thinking life cycle.

 ### Emotion-focused coping

-Marsella and Gratch identify emotion-focused coping as "Emotion-focused coping works altering  one’s  interpretation  of  circumstances, for  example, discounting  a  potential  threat  or  abandoning  a  cherished  goal."
-As the result of an emotion-focused coping system should change emotional state without any impact over environment.
+Emotion-focused coping is identified as: "Emotion-focused coping works altering one’s interpretation of circumstances, for example, discounting a potential threat or abandoning a cherished goal."
+As the result of an emotion-focused coping system should change emotional state without any or with minimal impact over environment.

 Emotion coping strategies described in [dont_worry_be_happy]: